y-syo/pointfichiers/README.md

 </div>

-just run the install script, reboot and it should be fine :clueless:
+just run the ``install.sh`` script, reboot and it should be fine :clueless:

 you could also need [``playerctl``](https://github.com/altdesktop/playerctl) for the bar